 TigerGraph is a native graph parallel database that is available in both on-premises and cloud versions.
 The company also offers TigerGraph Cloud, which is provided as a managed service.
 There is a free trial program for enterprises and a free developer edition for non-commercial use.
 Also available is GraphStudio, which is a visual query builder, and TigerGraph Insights, a visual analytics tool native to the TigerGraph platform.
-The product features one-click deployment to several major cloud marketplaces, including AWS and Microsoft Azure; supports Docker and Kubernetes containers; and includes direct integration with a number of popular data storage systems, including relational databases (Snowflake, Teradata et al), Hadoop, object storage and various types of file systems, as well as both Kafka and Spark.
+The product features one-click deployment to several major cloud marketplaces, including AWS and Microsoft Azure; it supports Docker and Kubernetes containers; and includes direct integration with a number of popular data storage systems, including relational databases (Snowflake, Teradata et al), Hadoop, object storage and various types of file systems, as well as both Kafka and Spark.